alex-esc/posts/_posts/2019-01-12-blog-how-to.md

 * How can I preview the changes before publishing?
 * How can I change the look of the blog?

-The answer to both ave too do with using Jekyll: The program responsible for building the site, to learn more about Jekyll take a look at these resources:
+The answer to both have too do with using Jekyll: The program responsible for building the site, to learn more about Jekyll take a look at these resources:

 * [Read the Jekyll manual](https://jekyllrb.com/docs/)